77pixel/Stock-Prediction-from-XTB/README.md

 # Stock-Prediction-from-XTB
-Using XTB API and simple ANN
+Using XTB API and simple ANN to predict the stock exchange rates using CFD instruments.